manuito/wifi-pilote/README.md

 * Driving other robots (TODO)
 * ????

+I have created, for now, two versions of the remote, and will create others :

+* v1 : NodeMCU, big TFT screen, custom board, AA batteries
+* v2 : D1 Mini Lite, small Wemos D1 Mini OLED Screen, using tindi / standard boards, Lipo battery, home made box
+* (not yet done) v3 : Probably with a custom made PCB, ESP8266, Oled screen.

+On this project you will find details on the building process and code for each revisions

+# Revision 1

 ## The device

 The remote is based on **NodeMCU** (ESP8266).
 A very good NodeMCU clone is the one from RobotDyn (see).